jacobdensford/jacobdensford.com/fell/bestiary.md

 *Old, rattling bones spring to life.*

-N or F, 3 HP, d4 BOD, d4 INT, d4 WIL, shortsword (d4)
+N or F, 3 HP, d4 WEIGHT, d4 WIT, d4 WILL, shortsword (d4)

 Drive: to welcome more dead